 No. Unless a clause in the prenup contract defines its expiration date, the prenup should remain valid.
 If any amendments or revocations are to be made, they must have the consent of both parties.

-Can You Revoke A Prenup?
+Can You Revoke A Prenuptial Agreement?

 Yes.
 A couple can nullify the original prenup if both of them mutually agree to do so.